Forecasting Finance: Equity, Debt and Interest

 In other words, do you need to forecast debt levels as a multiple of equity?
 If you don’t need to forecast debt levels as a multiple of equity, consider using opening debt to calculate interest and assume that long-term liabilities are constant.
 This will keep your model simple and straightforward.
 More importantly, it will minimize the chance of circular references.
 There are many practical modeling issues that need to be considered when forecasting the capital structure.

 If you need to use target leverage figures in your model, the next question to ask is: What level of precision is required in modeling the capital structure?
-In the case that you need to model debt and equity issuance from first principles approach with high complexity, you will inevitably generate circular references that need to be solved.
+In case you need to model debt and equity issuance from the first principles approach with high complexity, you will inevitably generate circular references that need to be solved.
 Solutions for circular references will be discussed later in this article.

 The halfway point is to build your model with an intermediate level of complexity, where leverage ratios are used to calculate debt, whereas opening debt is used to calculate interest.